ivpn/desktop-app-daemon/readme.md

+_This is a legacy project.
+Development has been moved to a new repository: https://github.com/ivpn/desktop-app_

 # IVPN Daemon (Windows/macOS/Linux)

 **IVPN Daemon** is a core module of IVPN Client software for desktop platforms (Windows/macOS/Linux) built mostly using Go language.